dataArtisans/cascading-flink/README.md

 ## WordCount Example

 Next, let's run the classic WordCount example.
 Before running it in our ETL pipeline on the cluster, we want to run it locally first.
-The Cascading Connector for Apache Flink contains a built-in local execution mode to test your applications before deploying them.
+The Cascading Connector for Apache Flink™ contains a built-in local execution mode to test your applications before deploying them.

 Here is the main method of our WordCount example: